mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

 - Running select components in reputable Cloud PaaS solutions - Select components of the GitLab setup can instead be run on Cloud Provider PaaS solutions instead.
 By doing this additional dependent components can also be removed:
   - PostgreSQL - Can be run on reputable Cloud PaaS solutions such as Google Cloud SQL or AWS RDS.
 In this setup the PgBouncer and Consul nodes are no longer required.
     - Consul may still be desired if [Prometheus](../monitoring/prometheus/index.md) auto discovery is a requirement.
-    - Redis Sentinel may need to be run on a separate box if Redis is still being run via Omnibus.
+      - As Redis Sentinel runs on the same box as Consul in this architecture it may need to be run on a separate box if Redis is still being run via Omnibus.
   - Redis - Can be run on reputable Cloud PaaS solutions such as Google Memorystore and AWS Elasticache.
 In this setup the Redis Sentinel is no longer required.

 <div align="right">